Streampunk/organist/README.md

 ## Framework for services

 The aim is to use the existing [FIMS](/fims-tv/fims) models as a template for a lightweight, micro-services style approach to setting up and tearing down virtual infrastructure to achieve specific jobs.
 In particular, the FIMS state model and job resource should be a basis for further development.

+In the demo, we run a javascript program from the command line that ....

+1. Receives the details of an item of content as an argument.
+2. Creates a copy of the Streampunk Media dyanmorse software.
+3. Runs it.
+4. Deploys infrastructure to it.
+5. Runs a transcode process for two minutes.
+6. Stops the transcode.
+7. Stops the dynamorse engine and cleans up.

+The content item is described as a TVClip using the semantic definition at [schema.org](http://www.schema.org/).